Feature image

 What documents do I need to scrap my car?

-Whether your car has failed a MOT, been written off in an accident, or has just reached the end of its useful life, there is precise paperwork you must show if you want to scrap it.
+Whether your motor has failed an MOT, been written off in an accident, or has just reached the end of its useful life, you’ll need to produce the right paperwork if you want to scrap your car.

 Get a free valuation